Gurdwara Karamsar Rara Sahib

-Gurdwara Karamsar (Punjabi: ਗੁਰਦੁਆਰਾ ਕਰਮਸਰ), situated in Rara Sahib, a village situated in district Ludhiana, Punjab, India, is a well-renowned Gurdwara complex within the Sikh Community, attributed to Sant Isher Singh ji and Sant Kishen Singh ji, two prominent Brahmgiani Sikh Saints of the 20th Century.
+Gurdwara Karamsar (Punjabi: ਗੁਰਦੁਆਰਾ ਕਰਮਸਰ) is a prominent Sikh gurdwara complex in Rara Sahib, Ludhiana district, Punjab, India, attributed to Sant Isher Singh Ji and Sant Kishen Singh Ji, two Brahmgiani Sikh saints of the 20th century.

-Gurdwara Karamsar was established in 1936 and was named after Sant Karam Singh ji, a revered saint of Hoti Mardan and the predecessor of Sant Attar Singh ji of Reru Sahib, who was the teacher of Sant Isher Singh Ji and Sant Kishen Singh Ji.
+Gurdwara Karamsar was established in 1936 and was named after Sant Karam Singh Ji, a revered saint of Hoti Mardan and the predecessor of Sant Attar Singh Ji of Reru Sahib, who was the teacher of Sant Isher Singh Ji and Sant Kishen Singh Ji.

 History

-The spiritual significance of the village Rara Sahib was elevated following the visit of the sixth Sikh Guru, Guru Hargobind Sahib ji Ji, transforming it from the simple village of Rara to Rara Sahib.
+The spiritual significance of the village Rara Sahib was elevated following the visit of the sixth Sikh Guru, Guru Hargobind Sahib Ji, transforming it from the simple village of Rara to Rara Sahib.

 Both Sant Isher Singh Ji and Sant Kishen Singh Ji were disciples of Sant Attar Singh Ji of Reru Sahib, a revered saint of the Bhai Daya Singh Samparda.
 This Sikh institution was founded by Bhai Daya Singh, one of the original Panj Pyare, under the Hukam of Guru Gobind Singh Ji.
 Under Sant Attar Singh ji's guidance, they dedicated themselves to Seva (selfless service) and Bhagati (spiritual devotion).
 Both Sant Isher Singh Ji and Sant Kishan Singh Ji succeeded Sant Attar Singh Ji, and through their immense contributions to the Sikh faith, this Samparda came to be known as the Rara Sahib Samparda as well.

 After the passing of Sant Attar Singh Ji, Sant Isher Singh Ji and Sant Kishan Singh Ji departed from Gurdwara Reru Sahib and eventually settled in the forests of Rara Sahib.
 At the request of Sardar Gian Singh Rarewala, they made this once desolate village their spiritual abode.
 Gurdwara Karamsar became a center of worship and penance for His Holiness Sant Isher Singh Ji and His Holiness Sant Kishen Singh ji, where they tirelessly devoted himself to God.
 Immersing themselves in Simran and Samadhi (deep meditation) for a long time, they transformed the once-remote forest into what is now known as Gurdwara Karamsar, a revered spiritual center where Sikhs gather to learn, meditate, worship, and engage in Seva (selfless service).

 To construct the Gurdwara, although most of the land was purchased, a portion of the land was generously donated by nearby villagers,.
 With its establishment, the sacred recitation of hymns began every morning and evening, and Langar was prepared and served to all.
 Devotees' enthusiasm grew, leading to the regular observance of Sangrand (monthly gathering) and Pooranmashi (full-moon day) with deep religious devotion and fervor.